Jessica Kellgren-Fozard

-Jessica Kellgren-Fozard (née Kellgren-Hayes; born 25 January 1989) is a British YouTuber, television personality and writer.
+Jessica Kellgren-Fozard (née Kellgren-Hayes; born 1989) is a British YouTuber, television personality and writer.
 She is known for her videos on disability awareness, LGBT history, and vintage fashion.
 She began making YouTube videos in 2011 and has since gained over a million subscribers.

-Early life
+Early life and education

-Kellgren-Fozard was born in Camden, London, and grew up in Bristol.
+Jessica Kellgren-Hayes was born in Camden, London on 25 January 1989, and grew up in Bristol.
 Her mother, Lee Kellgren, is a dyslexic artist and printmaker, and her father, Derek W. Hayes, is an animator and director.
 She has one younger brother.
 She is the granddaughter of Jonas Kellgren (1911–2002), the first professor of rheumatology in the UK at the University of Manchester.
 She is of Swedish, American, and Russian descent on her mother's side.

 Kellgren-Fozard is a Quaker and attended Sidcot School in Winscombe.
 She finished her secondary school education at Cotham School at the age of 19.
 She initially pursued a local BTEC diploma in Art and Design.
 She then studied at the University of Brighton, graduating with a Bachelor of Arts in Film and Screen Studies.

+Kellgren-Fozard states that she recognized she was lesbian from a young age and never had to come out to her family.